Protostega: Description

 Protostega is known to have reached up to 3–3.9 m in length.
 A specimen from the upper Taylor Marl is even larger, at 2 m in carapace length and 4.2 m in total length.
 Despite lacking its head and three limbs, it is well-preserved.

-Cope's Protostega gigas discovery revealed that their shell had a reduction of ossification that helped these huge animals with streamlining in the water and weight reduction.
-The carapace was greatly reduced and the disk only extending less than halfway towards the distal ends of the ribs.
-Cope described other greatly modified bones in his specimen including an extremely long coracoid process that reached all the way to the pelvis and a humerus that resembled a Dermochelys, creating better movement of their limbs.
+The shell of Protostega gigas had a reduced degree of ossification compared to most turtles, which may have helped with weight reduction.
+The carapace is greatly reduced, forming a disk which extends less than halfway towards the distal ends of the ribs.
+Other modifications include an extremely long coracoid process that reached all the way to the pelvis and a humerus that resembled that of Dermochelys, which may have aided in movement of the forelimb.